kragen/derctuo/markdown/smart-plumbing.md

 available heat flux is lower.

-Other phase-change materials that could be useful in this context include Glauber's salt — sodium sulfate decahydrate, which melts at 32°, yielding 252 kJ/kg — and a eutectic of NaCl and Glauber's salt, which melts at 18°, yielding 286 kJ/kg.
-Glauber's salt can provide a very compact high-temperature reservoir, while the eutectic with sodium chloride can provide a low-temperature reservoir which, though it provides less heat capacity than water, can be operated at a much more convenient temperature.
-Glauber's salt costs some US$0.05/kg, some fifty times as much as water, but a 10-megajoule heat or cool reservoir — roughly a person-day with perfect insulation — adds some US$2 to the materials cost.
+Other phase-change materials that could be useful in this context include Glauber’s salt — sodium sulfate decahydrate, which melts at 32°, yielding 252 kJ/kg — and a eutectic of NaCl and Glauber’s salt, which melts at 18°, yielding 286 kJ/kg.
+Glauber’s salt can provide a very compact high-temperature reservoir, while the eutectic with sodium chloride can provide a low-temperature reservoir which, though it provides less heat capacity than water, can be operated at a much more convenient temperature.
+Glauber’s salt costs some US$0.05/kg, some fifty times as much as water, but a 10-megajoule heat or cool reservoir — roughly a person-day with perfect insulation — adds some US$2 to the materials cost.

-For cooking or hot-water heating, it may be worthwhile to use a higher-temperature thermal store than Glauber's salt can provide — for example, a pebble bed of stones or ceramic beads over which air is passed, or a phase-change reservoir of sulfur that melts at 115° yielding 54 kJ/kg, or of the famous "solar salt", a eutectic that melts at 220°.
+For cooking or hot-water heating, it may be worthwhile to use a higher-temperature thermal store than Glauber’s salt can provide — for example, a pebble bed of stones or ceramic beads over which air is passed, or a phase-change reservoir of sulfur that melts at 115° yielding 54 kJ/kg, or of the famous “solar salt”, a eutectic that melts at 220°.

 Even simple conversion of battery energy into heat may have a role;